Wireless Markup Language: WML markup

 Mobile devices are moving towards allowing more XHTML and even standard HTML as processing power in handsets increases.
 These standards are concerned with formatting and presentation.
 They do not however address cell-phone or mobile device hardware interfacing in the same way as WML.

 WML capability in desktop browsers

 The Presto layout engine (used by Opera before its switch to Blink) understood WML natively.
-Mozilla based browsers (Firefox (before its update to version 57), SeaMonkey, MicroB) could interpret WML through WMLBrowser addon.
+Mozilla-based browsers (Firefox (before version 57), SeaMonkey, MicroB) could interpret WML through the WMLBrowser add-on.
 Google Chrome can also interpret WML via two extensions: WML and FireMobileSimulator.